-By issuing a line call when using the DIAL Editor, the designated line in the source program is displayed as the last line of text on the scope and a new line number will appear as the current line.
-To display a new current line, use either of the following methods:
+By issuing a line call when using the DIAL Editor, the designated line in the saurce pragram is displayed as the last line af text an the scape and a new line number will appear as the current line.
+Ta display a new current line, use either af the following methads:

 - a.
-Type L) where L is the number of the line to be the new current line.
-The right arrow indicates pressing the LINE FEED key and) means press the RETURN key.
+Type -> L) where L is the number of the line to be the new current line.
+The right arrow -> indicates pressing the LINE FEED key and) means press the RETURN key.
 The display will now be positioned with line L as the last line displayed. - b.
-Type ALTMODE and then one of the following keys:
+Type ALTMODE and then one of the fallowing keys: